Open-Systems-Pharmacology/docs/part-5/import-edit-observed-data.md

 ## Selection of units

 The units for the mapped columns can either be a specified value or come from a column.
 When the units come from a column each data point can have a distinct unit.
 In the unit dialog, there is a toggle to select which mode of unit definition the user wants.
-When being set to a specified value, if this value is also specified as part of the header name  (eg Time[h]) is automatically recognized by the importer.
+When being set to a specified value, if this value is also specified as part of the header name  (e.g. Time[h]) is automatically recognized by the importer.
 The user can edit the unit (when a unit is available) by opening the dialog in the column "Edit extra fields" of the corresponding mapping row.

 ![Setting the units manually](../assets/images/part-5/ImporterSetUnits.png)